seantarogers/AuditingIssue/README.md

 NServiceBus auditing issue repo

 #### Problem
-I am wanting to add auditing to our NServiceBus endpoints via the following configuration.
+I want to add auditing to our NServiceBus endpoints.
+I am using the following configuration in each endpoints app.config.

   `<AuditConfig QueueName="audit" />`

-However, it seems that adding auditing to an endpoint that publishes events is causing a recursive subscription.
-In other words, the endpoint is subscribing to its own events.
-This is resulting in the following error (and events being added to the endpoint's error queue):
+When this is added and I start each endpoint, an erroneous, recursive subscription is being written to my subscription table.
+My 'EventPublisher' endpoint is subscribing to an event that it publishes.
+The 'EventPublisher' does not have an event handler for that event, so this is resulting in the following error.

 ```cs